stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/pagesetup/set_otherpagestray/_index.md

 title: Aspose::Words::PageSetup::set_OtherPagesTray method
 linktitle: set_OtherPagesTray
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::PageSetup::set_OtherPagesTray method.
+description: 'Aspose::Words::PageSetup::set_OtherPagesTray method.
 Sets the paper tray (bin) to be used for all but the first page of a section.
-The value is implementation (printer) specific in C++.
+The value is implementation (printer) specific in C++.'
 type: docs
 weight: 7100
 url: /cpp/aspose.words/pagesetup/set_otherpagestray/